Track & Road Cyclist -

-Pfeiffer has been one of the most successful junior road riders in the world for the last two years, having won the Junior Nation’s Cup twice.
-She begins her senior career as the youngest member of Team Sunweb, a set up renowned for nurturing and bringing on young talent.
+After being one of the most successful junior road riders in the world, having won the Junior Nation’s Cup twice, Pfeiffer begins her senior career as the youngest member of Team Sunweb, a set up renowned for nurturing and bringing on young talent.
 Now Team DSM, Pfeiffer is an integral member of the team, as road captain and helping the team to achieve some exceptional results, dominating in the sprints.

 Pfeiffer started riding when she was only four.
 She used to live in Herne Hill, just a couple of minutes away from the world-famous velodrome, often going there with her father, Peter Georgi, who raced internationally.
-Cycling is a family affair for Pfeiffer, her brother (Etienne Georgi – Team Wiggins), mother and grandfather all cycle, so she has been brought up with it.
+Cycling is a family affair for Pfeiffer, her brother Etienne, mother and grandfather all cycle, so she has been brought up with it.

 Pfeiffer started racing when she was six and although she would say she wasn’t very good to start with, she enjoyed going with her brother to Castle Combe every Thursday night.
 When she was about 13 she started getting better and enjoyed cycling even more.